gaehlerm/SoftwareEngineering/README.md

 ## The testing pyramid

 We've defined here 3 categories of tests.
 From the fine grained unit tests up to the very coarse end-to-end tests.
-As a rule of thum one can say that the testing suite of any programm should consist of a lot of small grained and few coarse tests.
+As a rule of thumb one can say that the testing suite of any programm should consist of a lot of small grained and few coarse tests.

 Unit tests are the foundation of the testing pyramid.
 They are generally the most useful as they check each part individually and can return a detailed feedback if something is broken.
-They are like testing a car radio by itself before installing it into the car.
-There is no need testing it only once it's installed, that would be much more difficult.
-The end-to-end tests should only check that the installation of the radio worked out as expected.
-Turning it once on should be completely sufficient as there is not much more that can still go wrong.
-For these reasons unit tests are the foundation of the testing pyramid.
+They are like testing the individual parts of a car radio before assembling it.
+Unit tests prevent the usage of faulty parts.
 Roughly estimated 80% of all tests should be unit tests. //quote software engineering at google.

 Integration tests are the second level of the pyramid.
-They are coarser than unit tests and can't locate errors as precisely.
+They are like assembling the radio with the already controlled parts.
+Integration tests are coarser than unit tests and can't locate errors as precisely.
+But they are still usefull to check the functionality of the radio.
 About 15% of all tests are integration tests.

+The E2E tests should only check that the installation of the assembled radio worked out as expected.
+Turning it on once should be completely sufficient as there is not much more that can still go wrong.

-End-to-end tests are the least common.
+E2E tests are the least common.
 They are very valueable to check that a program really works.
 There are always some things that can go wrong, even if all unit tests pass.
-However the feedback you get from an acceptance test is very limited.
+However the feedback you get from an E2E test is very limited.
 It will mostly tell you that something is off, but you'll spend a lot of time debugging the cause of this issue.
-On the other hand you don't need too many end-to-end tests.
-If you have good test coverage with your unit and integration tests, chances are low that you'll have a lot of failing acceptance tests.
+On the other hand you don't need too many E2E tests.
+If you have good test coverage with your unit and integration tests, chances are low that you'll have a lot of failing E2E tests.
 Once you know that the engine, the gear box and the breaks of a car work and are playing together correctly, there is not much left to test on the completely assembled car.
 Only about 5% of all tests are end-to-end tests.

 // get an image without copy right